Lob City smash: Clippers beat Jazz 99-91, even series at 1-1 - News 12 Now

 Utah closed within three points early in the third on a basket by Derrick Favors, who started in place of injured Rudy Gobert.
 But Paul answered with a 3-pointer, then stole the ball from George Hill and cruised in for a layup before J.J.
 Redick scored, capping a 7-0 spurt to push the lead back to double digits.

+Without Gobert to patrol the middle, the Clippers easily had their way.

+“We got to find other ways to protect the paint.
+That’s the challenge,” Snyder said.
+“There’s no sense lamenting his absence.
+Just got to figure out how to be better.”

 The Clippers played defense down the stretch.
 Jordan came out to the perimeter to hound Hayward, while Griffin got in Johnson’s face.
-At one point, Paul’s mouthpiece went flying and landed on the opposite side of the court from him.
+At one point, Paul’s mouthpiece went flying and landed on the opposite side of the court.

 Griffin took a page out of Paul’s repertoire and buried a 3-pointer from the left corner, extending the Clippers’ lead to 97-88 with 1:35 to play.